NFT Financialization: Six Verticals Creating The Future of NFT Finance

 NFTperp, for instance, applies the idea of NFT derivatives by offering a platform where users can speculate on NFTs’ floor prices.
 Among the features NFTperp offers, it is the opportunity to short NFTs, which until recently were un-shortable assets.
 The platform also allows users to long NFTs, trade blue-chip NFTs using any amount of collateral with perpetual futures contracts, and trade with up to 5x leverage.
 All these features make NFTperp a very complete and innovative protocol in the NFT industry.

 Another platform in the NFT derivatives vertical is Putty Finance, which consists of a peer-to-peer exotic options marketplace for NFTs (ERC721s) and tokens (ETH and ERC20s).
-In it, users are able to create buy and sell side limit orders for put and call options on an asset or a basket of assets.
+In it, users can create buy and sell side limit orders for put and call options on an asset or a basket of assets.
 This different approach to NFT derivates offers users an interesting investing opportunity.

 What’s Next for NFT Financialization?

 While most approaches are still quite recent, we can expect these existing verticals to mature and reach retail users.
-With a projection for the NFT market size to reach $211.72 billion by 2030, we can expect to see NFTs evolving much further from only being pieces of art, games’ skins, or songs.
+With a projection for the NFT market size to reach $211.72 billion by 2030, we can expect NFTs to evolve much further from only being pieces of art, games’ skins, or songs.
 They will become assets surrounded by financial layers with various investors involved in their potential.
-Then, with liquidity becoming less of an issue in the NFT industry, more and more enthusiasts might join the market.
+Then, with liquidity becoming less of an issue in the NFT ecosystem, more and more enthusiasts might join the market.